4 portions. Approximate cost: £11.40,

 To avoid end lumps of garlic, literally pound the mixture as well as mixing round and round, you’ll know you’re doing it right if you make a lot of noise!
 If you want to leave this out, add another couple of anchovies instead.

-When you’re content there are no lumps, add the Parmesan, Greek yogurt and lemon juice.
+When you’re content there are no lumps, add the Parmesan, Greek yoghurt and lemon juice.
 Pour in three times as much extra virgin olive oil as lemon juice.
 Whisk well and season your dressing to taste.
 I added more lemon juice after this and even a little bit more yoghurt so whatever works for you.
 You do want the flavour to be quite intense as you’ll only be using a little to coat a lot of leaves.

 Once the chicken is cool enough to handle shred the chicken using either your hands or two forks and cut the pancetta (again using the trusty kitchen scissors).
 Have a quick sort through the croutons left on the baking tray – if some are a bit too soggy for your liking, then remove those which are okay and wake the tray under the grill for a couple of minutes to firm the rest up (I personally prefer them more brittle whereas my husband likes them proper soggy).